Knowledge of Uncertain Worlds: Programming with Logical Constraints: Need of easier programming with logic

 For the single win rule above, when there are draw positions, SMS may also return just the empty set, that is, the set with no models at all.
 For example, if besides some winning and losing positions, there is a separate cycle of moves of odd length, say simply \co{move(1,1)}, then SMS returns just the empty set.
 This is clearly not the desired semantics for the win-not-win game.

-\mypar{Founded semantics and constraint semantics} Founded semantics and constraint semantics~\cite{LiuSto20Founded-JLC} unify different prior semantics.
-They allow different underlying assumptions to be specified for each predicate, and compute the desired semantics as a simple least fixed point to return a 3-valued model and, if there are undefined values, as constraint solving to return a set of 2-valued models.
+\mypar{Founded semantics and constraint semantics} Founded semantics and constraint semantics~\cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC} unify different prior semantics.
+They define a 3-valued model and a set of 2-valued models, respectively.
+They allow different underlying assumptions to be specified for each predicate.
+Specifically: \begin{enumerate}

+\item Each predicate can be declared \defn{certain} (that is, everything about the predicate being true (\T) are given or can be inferred by following the rules, and the rest are false (\F)) or \defn{uncertain} (that is, everything about the predicate being \T or \F are given or can be inferred, and the rest are undefined (\UD)), except a predicate must be uncertain if it depends on negation in recursion or on uncertain predicates.

+\item Each uncertain predicate can be further declared \defn{complete} (that is, all rules with the predicate in the conclusion are given, and thus before inferring \T and \F, completion rules can be added to define the negation of the predicate using the negation of the conditions of those given rules) or not, except a predicate must be not complete if it depends on predicates that are uncertain and not complete.

+\item Each uncertain and complete predicate can be declared \defn{closed} (that is, an assertion of the predicate is made \F, called self-false, if inferring it to be \T requires assuming itself to be \T) or not.
+Being closed is needed to match WFS and SMS theoretically, but is not needed to give the desired meaning for any example we found in previous literature.